revaturelabs/interviewquestions/Python/Python-Functions & Array/Array.md

 - An Array is a sorted list of homogeneous elements.
 - You have to set the size of an array before using it.
-- Arrays can be in dynamic in size.
+- Arrays can be dynamic in size.
 - If you want to increase the array size, you have to use the ReDim statement.

 **Dictionary**:

-- A dictionary holds key-values pairs.
+- A dictionary holds key-value pairs.
 - You don't have to set the size for dictionaries.
 - There is no dynamic concept for dictionaries.
-- You can add an element in dictionaries without the need for any statement.
+- You can add an element in dictionary without the need for any statement.

   </details>

 3.How will you access individual elements in an Array?
-Give me an Example.
+State an Example.

  <details><summary> <b>Show Answer</b> </summary>

-- In python we can use index numbers for accessing individual elements in an array.
+- In python, index numbers are used for accessing individual elements in an array.

 ```python
 c = ["Fan", "Van", "Bat"]